aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-page-manipulation/get-page-revisions/_index.md

 Document document = new Document(dataDir + "Sample1.one", loadOptions);
 ```

-## Step 3: Get First Page
+### Step 3: Get the First Page

-Retrieve the first page from the loaded document.
+Grab the first page object; this will be the reference point for retrieving its history.

 ```java
 Page firstPage = document.getFirstChild();
 ```

-## Step 4: Iterate Through Page Revisions
+### Step 4: Iterate Through Page Revisions

-Iterate through each page revision and retrieve relevant information such as last modified time, creation time, title, level, and author.
+Loop through each revision and print useful metadata such as timestamps, title, level, and author.

 ```java
 for (Page pageRevision : document.getPageHistory(firstPage)) {